History of Roman and Byzantine domes: Overview

 Rounded arches, vaults, and domes distinguish Roman architecture from that of Ancient Greece and were facilitated by the use of concrete and brick.
 By varying the weight of the aggregate material in the concrete, the weight of the concrete could be altered, allowing lighter layers to be laid at the top of concrete domes.
 But concrete domes also required expensive wooden formwork, also called shuttering, to be built and kept in place during the curing process, which would usually have to be destroyed to be removed.
 Formwork for brick domes need not be kept in place as long and could be more easily reused.
 The mortar and aggregate of Roman concrete was built up in horizontal layers laid by hand against wooden form-work with the thickness of the layers determined by the length of the workday, rather than being poured into a mold as concrete is today.
 Roman concrete domes were thus built similarly to the earlier corbel domes of the Mediterranean region, although they have different structural characteristics.
 The aggregate used by the Romans was often rubble, but lightweight aggregate in the upper levels served to reduce stresses.
 Empty "vases and jugs" could be hidden inside to reduce weight.
 The dry concrete mixtures used by the Romans were compacted with rams to eliminate voids, and added animal blood acted as a water reducer.
 Because Roman concrete was weak in tension, it did not provide any structural advantage over the use of brick or stone.
 But, because it could be constructed with unskilled slave labor, it provided a constructional advantage and facilitated the building of large-scale domes.

 Roman domes were used in baths, villas, palaces, and tombs.
 Oculi were common features.
 They were customarily hemispherical in shape and partially or totally concealed on the exterior.
 In order to buttress the horizontal thrusts of a large hemispherical masonry dome, the supporting walls were built up beyond the base to at least the haunches of the dome and the dome was then also sometimes covered with a conical or polygonal roof.
 A variety of other shapes, including shallow saucer domes, segmental domes, and ribbed domes were also sometimes used.
+Stone or brick ribs were usually flush with the inside surface of Roman domes where they would not have been visible.
 The audience halls of many imperial palaces were domed.
+Domes were "closely associated with senatorial, imperial, and state-sponsored patrons" and proliferated in the capital cities and other cities with imperial affiliations.
 Domes were also very common over polygonal garden pavilions.
-Domes were "closely associated with senatorial, imperial, and state-sponsored patrons" and proliferated in the capital cities and other cities with imperial affiliations.
+Depictions on late Roman coins suggest that wooden bulbous domes sheathed in metal were used on late Roman towers in the eastern portion of the empire.
 Construction and development of domes declined in the west with the decline and fall of the western portion of the empire.